Sterling weakens as Brexit fears remain, risk-off returns

-LONDON, June 4 (Reuters) - Sterling fell on Thursday as Britain and the European Union continued their Brexit negotiations, before the late June deadline by which the UK needs to say whether it wants an extension of the transition period.
+LONDON (Reuters) - Sterling fell on Thursday as Britain and the European Union (EU) continued their Brexit negotiations, before the late June deadline by which the United Kingdom needs to say whether it wants an extension of the transition period.

-British officials said the UK might be able to reach a compromise on fisheries with the EU earlier this week, sending the pound higher.
+The pound had gained after British officials said the United Kingdom might be able to reach a compromise on fisheries with the EU earlier this week.
 An improvement in risk sentiment had also helped the pound, pushing it up more than 3% in one week.

-But a strengthening dollar and worries that Britain will exit the EU without a trade deal at the end of the year weighed on the British currency, which was last trading 0.5% at just above $1.25.
-Against the euro, sterling was down 0.1% at 89.49 pence.
+But a strengthening dollar and worries that Britain will exit the EU without a trade deal at the end of the year weighed on the British currency, which was last trading 0.5% down at just above $1.25.
+Against the euro, sterling slipped 0.1% to 89.50 pence.

 “My sense is that the market is selling sterling again and this will continue this month on fear that we might not get a deal or an extension, so there are some preparations for a worst-case scenario — Brexit without a deal, which is a possibility,” said Neil Jones, head of European hedge fund sales at Mizuho.